Call for a Free Quote 01733 973 038

 When you get annuity quotes, you’ll find that each provider will offer you a unique and personalised annuity rate.
 The actual rate they offer you could vary considerably from person-to-person and provider-to-provider.

 This is because providers won’t just base your rate on your age and pension fund size.
-They will instead base it on your individual personal circumstances and the type of annuity you wish to take.
+They will instead base it on your individual personal circumstances and the type of annuity you wish to take, as well as underlying economic and commercial factors.

-Here is a breakdown of the individual factors that could influence your own unique annuity rate:
+Here is a breakdown of the factors that could influence your own unique annuity rate:

 It doesn’t make a huge difference, but an annuity rate might be partly based on how much of your pension savings you use to buy the annuity.
 The more you use to buy your annuity, generally the higher the rate in some circumstances.